-I found the premium price worth it since I no longer have to remove the case on my iPhone 11 Pro Max before cleaning.
+But PhoneSoap produces some of the best UV phone sanitizers on the market, so I found the premium price worth it since I no longer have to remove the case on my iPhone 11 Pro Max prior to cleaning.
 Additionally, I appreciate being able to clean other devices, such as my AirPods Pro, keys, and other small objects with ease.
 You'll have to decide whether the extra cost is worth it for your home.

 Is the PhoneSoap Pro big enough?

 If you're also looking for a solution that also cleans iPads and other devices, you should consider the $200 PhoneSoap HomeSoap.
 Offering the same disinfecting power as the original PhoneSoap, the HomeSoap is big enough for the iPad Pro and Nintendo Switch.